-Growth in Canada, in terms of Real GDP, is expected to be near 2.0% for 2018 and 2019 and slowing to 1.8% thereafter.
-While markets, the forecast is strong with Toronto's GDP to grow by 2.4% in 2018, 2.1% in Ottawa, 1.7% in Halifax, and 2.2% in utilities, financial services and high tech sectors.
+Canadian economic growth in terms of Real GDP, continues to be forecast near 2.0% for 2018, increasing slightly in 2019 before forecast is strong with Toronto's GDP to grow by 2.4% in 2018, 2.1% in Ottawa, 1.7% in Halifax, and 2.2% in Victoria.
+Critically, these growth projections are underpinned by different sectors ranging from manufacturing, resources and utilities, financial services and high-tech sectors.
 This diversity of growth drivers should help insulate these markets from economic downturn.

 Locally, Canada's major urban areas continued to be a source of stable and steady growth.
-In the REIT's primary urban a strong and stable economy, and a safe-haven for global capital, which continues to arrive in Canada looking for opportunity.
+In the REIT's primary urban markets, the